victorchukwuemeka/blog-v1/README.md

-Got it ✅ — here’s a **serious, professional** rewrite that clearly states you’re using Benjamin Crozat’s project as a base for *your own real blog*, not just for learning.

----

 # Victor Chukwuemeka’s Blog

 This project is **based on [Benjamin Crozat’s open-source blog](https://github.com/benjamincrozat/blog-v5)** — a Laravel-powered blogging platform built with modern tools and best practices.